snophey/snophey.github.io/_posts/2024-01-21-graalvm-with-native-libs.markdown

         4 native libraries: dl, pthread, rt, z
 ```

-Once the build has finished, we are ready to stumble upon the next issue.
+Once the build has finished, we are ready to face the next issue.

 ### Missing native libraries